MatheoDodi/react-native-flashcards/README.md

 # Flashcards

-iOS App made with React Native.
+iOS / Android App made with React Native.

 My take on the classic Flashcards concept.
 User should be able to :